 Intel CPU 3.0 GHz or Athlon Phenom II X2 555 Black Editon

 GE Force 8600 GTS 512 MB or Radeon HD 4850

 Win xp 32

 High Speed Internet Connection is extremely important.
 If you live rurally a Satellite Internet connection will work.

 Have you played Planetside 2?
 If so, what did you think?

 Still have to play?
 Check Planetside 2 here.

 Andy has lived in several different areas of the United States, but always calls Utah home.
-He wrote articles for a local paper about outdoor recreation with pets before joining the Dish Network Internet team in 2010.
 When he is not participating in outdoor adventures, he can be found at home playing a variety of MMO’s.